notwaldorf/tiny-care-terminal/README.md

 The dashboard has two alternatives for reading tweets: using your API keys or scraping.
-API keys is preferred (because lol scraping), but if you're really not into that, then just update `config.js` and set `config.apiKeys = false;`
+API keys is preferred (because lol scraping), but if you're really not into that, then skip the next section and read the bit about setting `TTC_APIKEYS`

 ### Set up API keys

 You need [Twitter API keys](https://apps.twitter.com/) for the tweets to work.
 It should be pretty easy to create a new app, and get these 4 values.
-After you've set them up, create an `.env` file in the root of this folder, and add these variables to it (see the `sample.env` for an example):
+After you've set them up, set these env variables (see the `sample.env` for an example):

 ```